The Thanksgiving Holiday, 2016

 Having a job means you have a place to go to work.
 It means that the lights, heat, air conditioning, computers, coffee maker, refrigerator and microwaves work.
 It means that you have office supplies and tools to help you do your work.
 It means a clean restroom to use and a place to eat lunch.

 The company also pays suppliers for goods and services.
-Everyone needs to recognize the value of how business partners have worked with your employer on deliveries, billing and other special needs.
+Everyone should recognize the value of how business partners have worked with your employer on deliveries, billing and other special needs.
 Something as simple as a pen that you write with that came from the office supplies cabinet can be traced back to the efforts of many people.
-For those efforts, we should all be grateful.

-Everyone should thank the others that are on their “team.”
-Yes, there are some people who are not pleasant to deal with and there are others who probably aren’t as productive as they could be, but by and large, those that we work with share common goals and we should be grateful we are able to work side by side each day with them.
+Thank the others on your “team.”
+Yes, there are some people who are not pleasant to deal with and others who aren’t as productive as they could be, but by and large, those that we work with share common goals and we should be grateful we are able to work side by side.

 If you don’t want to be thankful for having others to work with, consider those that are out of work.
 Being out of work not only means not having a team to work with, but no paycheck to pay bills.
 The great uncertainty of having no idea as to when you will be earning a paycheck again is something no one ever wants to go through.